sadekd/laravel-request-id/README.md

-# Laravel Request ID
+# Laravel Request ID (XRID)

+This Laravel package to help you add [X-Request-ID](https://http.dev/x-request-id) feature into your Laravel app

+> The HTTP X-Request-ID request header is an optional and unofficial HTTP header, used to trace individual HTTP requests from the client to the server and back again.
+It allows the client and server to correlate each HTTP request.

 ## Installation

-Require this package with composer.

 ```bash
 composer require sadekd/laravel-request-id
 ```

-### Copy the package config to your local config with the publish command:
+### Config

 ```bash
 php artisan vendor:publish --provider="SadekD\LaravelRequestId\LaravelRequestIdServiceProvider"
 ```

+Configuration is commented in the [config file](config/request-id.php)

 ## Usage

-Edit `App\Http\Kernel.php` and add it into global middleware stack
+Edit `App\Http\Kernel.php` and add it as middleware into any stack or use it single (overall higher is better - in case of fail, you have XRID in logs, response, etc.)

 ```php
 protected $middleware = [